 We experienced an example of this during the job application of a candidate.
 A part of the intake is a Serious Game with role-playing.
-The candidate has been placed in a real customer case situation, in which the candidate has to complete it
+The candidate has been placed in a real customer case situation, same behavior without being aware of it.